hemisemidemipresent/btd6-modding-tutorial/README.md

 <img src="https://cdn.discordapp.com/attachments/761529691491270656/870614320088764496/unknown.png"/>

-**IMPORTANT: `BloonsTD6 Mod Helper.dll` needs to be in the Mods directory at all times, never remove or disable it.
-If you don't have the mod helper, the game will not save progress**
+**IMPORTANT: `BloonsTD6 Mod Helper.dll` needs to be in the Mods directory at all times.
+If you don't have the mod helper, the game will not save progress and most mods will not work.**

 ## Common Mods